Increased suicide risk for moms of children with fetal alcohol syndrome, study finds

 Women who give birth to children with fetal alcohol spectrum disorder (FASD) are at an increased risk of attempting suicide and dying by suicide, a University of Manitoba study has found.

 FASD is a brain development disorder that can occur if a baby is exposed to alcohol in the womb.
-It can have lifelong effects on the child, including physical, mental, behavioural and learning disabilities.
+It can have lifelong effects on the child, including physical, mental, behavioural and intellectual disabilities.

 “We found that social and health challenges faced by mothers of children with FASD place them at increased risk for suicide,” said the study’s lead author Deepa Singal, a PhD candidate in community health sciences at the U of M’s Max Rady College of Medicine, in a statement.